 - Hallucinations and delusions

-When someone is addicted to prescription painkillers, they are less likely to experience the associated high, as they have built up a tolerance to the drug and need it in order to function.
+When someone has a painkiller addiction, they are less likely to experience the associated high, as they have built up a tolerance to the drug and need it in order to function.
 They may also experience withdrawal symptoms if they try to cut down or stop taking the drug when they are physically dependent on it.
 Signs of withdrawal can include stomach cramps, muscle and bone pain, nausea, vomiting, diarrhoea and flu-like symptoms.

 Dangerous effects of prescription painkiller addiction

-While people may receive painkillers through prescriptions, those abusing or addicted to painkillers may also purchase the drugs online, where they don’t know the exact substances or doses within the tablets.
+While people may receive painkillers through prescriptions, those with a painkiller addiction may also purchase the drugs online, where they don’t know the exact substances or doses within the tablets.

 A painkiller addiction can cause someone to develop liver and kidney damage as well as have seizures.
 When someone becomes addicted and builds up a tolerance to painkillers, they are also likely to take higher doses.
 These high doses can lead to respiratory depression, where breathing slows down, heart rate drops and blood pressure falls.

 This dangerous effect can cause the person to stop breathing or go into a coma.
 Higher doses also come with a risk of overdose, which can cause respiratory failure.

-Detoxing from these types of drugs also has associated risks, which make withdrawing with medical support extremely important.
+Undergoing a detoxification as a result of a painkiller addiction also has associated risks, which make withdrawing with medical support extremely important.
 With a high risk of seizure, increased levels of anxiety and a longer detox time, it is important that the process is managed by a medical professional.